-Figures 4.1 and 4.2 showed the Total suspended solid and volatile suspended solid profile of the bioreactor throughout the experiment respectively.
-The results show that, the TSS content was increased from 9950mg/L in the first day to 19940 mg/L in day 5th.This corresponded to organic matter that are not accumulated in reactor at early stage were hydrolyze and fermented into soluble form.
-(A.P.V Rajaletchumy ,2010).
+The results showed that, the TSS content was increased from 9950mg/L in the first day to 19940mg/L on the 5th day.
+This was corresponded to organic matter that were not accumulated in reactor at early stage were hydrolyze and fermented into soluble form.
+(Rajaletchumy, 2010).
 Apart from that, it has also indicated that the mass of microbial cell that has developed in the system increased.
-However, not all the solid participates in the conversion of the organic substrate as there is inorganic fraction that does not play an active role in biological treatment.
+However, not all the solid participates in the conversion of the organic substrate as there was inorganic fraction that does not play an active role in biological treatment.
 Therefore, this may be represented by VSS more accurately as not all the solid mass participates in the conversion of the organic fraction.
-The VSS results supported the TSS result whereby the VSS showing the same trend that the VSS increased from 2380 mg/L to 15290 mg/L on the 5th day.
-E.Sanchez et al, (2005) has also relied on VSS for the microorganism concentration estimation.
-However, VSS provided only estimation as the increase in volatile solids concentration may attribute by accumulation of compound such as fats, oil, and insoluble polysaccharide.
-(Michael H Gerardi, 2006).

-VSS fraction increased drastically from day 4 to day 5 which indicated that the long solid retention time as a result of UMAS which able to facilitate the decomposition of suspended solid.
-The same experience reported by N.H Abdurahman, (2010).
-On the other hand showing the microbial acclimatized well to the bioreactor environment.
+The VSS results supported the TSS result whereby the VSS showing the same trend that the VSS increased from 2380 mg/L to 1529 mg/L on the 5th day.
+Sanchez et al (2005) has also relied on VSS for the microorganism concentration estimation in their study.
+However VSS provided only estimation as the increase in volatile solids concentration may attribute by accumulation of compound such as fats, oil, and insoluble polysaccharide (Gerardi, 2006).
+VSS fraction obtained increasing drastically from day 4 to day 5 which indicate that the long Solid retention time of result from UMAS facilitates the decomposition of suspended solid.
+The same experience reported by Abdurahman, (2010).
+It can be concluded that the microbial acclimatized well to the bioreactor environment.

-TSS and VSS reduction always serve as an indicator on performance of anaerobic digestion.
-In this study, results showed that the UMAS was able to remove TSS efficiently in permeate which recorded the removal rate of 98 to 99.8% of removal rate.
-This may attribute by the hollow fiber membrane which able to retained biomass back into the reactor while giving permeates with minute amount of suspended solid created and also prolong the solid retention time which promoted anaerobic digestion.
-The color of the treated POME was significantly different after passing through the UF membrane which turned light yellow as compared to the unfiltered POME which was dark brown to black.
+TSS and VSS reduction rate always serve as an indicator on performance of anaerobic digestion.
+In this study, results showed that UMAS was able to remove TSS efficiently in permeate which recorded the removal rate of 98 to 99.8% of removal rate.
+This may attribute by the hollow fiber membrane which able to retained biomass back into the reactor effectively meanwhile giving permeates with minute amount of suspended solid.
+Besides, it has also prolonged the solid retention time which facilitated anaerobic digestion.
+The SS removal efficiency of present work was higher as compared to 81.43% reported by Raja et al (2005) who employed treatment by hollow fibre polyethersulphone membrane with 100000 MWCO and decanter system as pretreatment.
+It was largely contributed by the biological treatment that been integrated in the system.

-Toward the end of the experiment which starting from the 7th day onwards, the microbial degradation of total suspended solid has came to the bottleneck where the total suspended solid reduction started to slow down where 3590mg/L of total suspended solid remained in the system used up 5 days to reduce to 1580mg/L. The relative slow degradation possibly due to the fraction of the solid are relative complex molecules that are not directly used by a bacteria or poorly biodegradable which required longer time to convert it into soluble matter.
-There is also a trend of VSS fraction reduction from 77% to 70% which corresponds to inorganic matter accumulation.
-This explanation is consistent with the conclusion of (Y.J Zhang et al, 2007).
+Toward the end of the experiment which starting from the 7th day onwards, the microbial degradation of total suspended solid has came to the bottleneck where the total suspended solid reduction started to slow down where 3690mg/L of total suspended solid remained in the system used up 5 days to reduce to 1580mg/L. The relative slow degradation possibly due to the fraction of the solid are relative complex molecules that are not directly used by a bacteria or poorly biodegradable, therefore required longer time to convert it into soluble matter.
+There was also a trend notable that VSS fraction reduced, from 77% to 70% which corresponds to inorganic matter accumulation.
+The same observation was found by Zhang et al (2007)